nslay/ircbnx/ReadMe.txt

 # Commands                                                            #
 #######################################################################

+Commands will be grouped and documented by minimum required access level.

+All commands are issued by directly messaging the bot.
+You must "login" to the bot prior to issuing commands, see "login" under "Level 0".

+*** Level 100 ***

+shutdown - Have the bot quit and exit.

+userlist - Display the access list.

+useradd <hostmask> <accesslevel> <password> - Add a new user to command
+                                              the bot.

+userdel <hostmask> - Delete user from the access list.

+nick <newnick> - Chane the bot's nickname.

+*** Level 90 ***

+op <channel> <nick> - Give operator status to a user.

+deop <channel> <nick> - Remove operator status from a user.

+*** Level 75 ***

+chatter - Enable chattering.
+The bot will produce automated responses.

+shutup - Disable chattering.
+The bot will no longer produce automated
+         responses.

+join <channel> - Have the bot join a new home channel.

+part <channel> - Have the bot part from a channel.

+squelch <hostmask> - Ignore all users matching a hostmask.
+Users can
+                     still command the bot but it will not produce automated or CTCP responses.

+ignore <hostmask> - Same as squelch.

+unsquelch <hostmask> - No longer ignore users matching the given
+                       hostmask.

+shitadd <hostmask> - Add a hostmask to ban on sight.

+shitdel <hostmask> - Remove a hostmask from the shitlist.

+shitlist - List all shit listed hostmasks.

+*** Level 60 ***

+kick <channel> <nick> [<reason>] - Have the bot kick a user from a
+                                   channel it has operator status in.

+ban <channel> <nick|hostmask> [<reason>] - Have the bot set mode +b on
+                                           a given hostmask.
+If a nick
+                                           is provided, it will search
+                                           the channel for the
+                                           hostmask.

+unban <channel> <hostmask> - Set mode -b on a given hostmask.

+splatterkick <channel> <nick> - Ban a user with one of twelve humorous
+                                sequences.

+voteban <channel> <nick> - Hold a 30 second vote on whether to ban a
+                           user.

+*** Level 0 ***

+login <password> - Login to the bot to issue commands.

+logout - Logout of the bot.
+No commands can be issued until you "login"
+         again.

+say <target> <message> - Have the bot send a message to a user(s) or
+                         channel(s).
+The message may use "/me" or "/action"

+where - Have the bot tell you its current channels.

 #######################################################################
 # Miscellaneous                                                       #
 #######################################################################

 IRCBNX exhibits some of the following additional behaviors:
+- The bot will shitlist users who kick it from the channel.
 - It will produce responses either when whispered or addressed in the channel (i.e. using its nickname in a message).
 - It will say "Hi!" when a second user joins the channel.